tinymce/tinymce-docs/migration-from-4x.md

 ### Toolbar Menus

-* New buttons are added to the global `editor.settings.menus` which is an enhancement since, it now shows the toggled state.
+* New toolbar buttons are added to the global settings object `editor.settings.menus` for reference.
 * Improved mouse and keyboard navigation.

 ## Plugins